2018 Glenn Murcutt International Master Class

 Lindsay Johnston, emigrated from Ireland to Australia in 1986 and became Head of the Architecture School and Dean of Faculty at the University of Newcastle.
 He has been a recipient of architecture awards in Ireland and Australia, including his ‘autonomous’ Four Horizons house and tourist lodges, which have been published internationally.
 He was recipient of the 2002 RAIA National Neville Quarry Education Award.
 He now runs the Architecture Foundation Australia.

 The Architecture Foundation Australia is a not-for-profit organisation, the chair of which is Australia’s most internationally regarded architect, Glenn Murcutt.
 The Foundation has been running Master Classes for professional architects and architecture students since 2001.
-Nearly 1000 people, young and old, have participated in our programs from over 60 nations around the world.
+Over 1000 people, young and old, have participated in our programs from over 75 nations around the world.

 The centrepiece program is the annual two-week Glenn Murcutt International Architecture Master Class held at the Arthur and Yvonne Boyd Centre ‘Riversdale’.
 Other professional Masterclasses have been held in New Zealand, South Africa and Ireland.
 An annual one-week Summer School for senior architecture students has been held each year in February at the Pittwater YHA since 2005.